 This year we celebrate mothers all over the world again.
-On the second Sunday in May we can show them that we think of them and really spoil them.
-On this occasion, a lot of flowers and chocolates are given as gifts and of course photos are taken.
-Reason enough for us to think about the background of this holiday.
+On the second Sunday in May, we can show that we think of them and really spoil them.
+On Mother’s Day people generally take photos to create some wonderful memories and they give a lot of flowers and chocolates as gifts.
+These are just a couple of reasons why we have been thinking about the background of this holiday.

-Today, Mother’s Day has become a tradition for us.
-But what about other countries?
-Is the day also celebrated there, when does it take place and since when has it existed at all?
+Today, Mother’s Day has become a tradition for us all.
+However, what about in the other countries?
+How is Mother’s Day celebrated in other countries and when does it take place and since when has it existed?

 Mother’s Day in the USA

 Mother’s Day originated in the United States in 1914 and is considered the origin of the holiday as we know it today.
 The Methodist Anna Marie Jarvis wanted to commemorate her dead mother on 12th May in 1907, which is the second Sunday in May.
 She hosted a Memorial Mother’s Day Meeting in West Virginia.
 In the following year this was celebrated again and met with great approval.
 This prompted Jarvis to establish Mother’s Day as an official holiday in the USA.
 In 1909 this day was already celebrated in 45 US states and in 1914 Congress passed an official law: Every year mothers will be honoured on the second Sunday in May.
 A new national holiday was born.

 In the course of the commercialisation of this day the founder Anna Marie Jarvis distanced herself from it.
 She fought unsuccessfully against the abolition of Mother’s Day and regretted having brought it to life.

 Did You Know?
 In the USA, Mother’s Day is the most lucrative holiday after Christmas.
 With about 186 US dollars spent per mother the USA is the financial leader.